100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 It wasn’t that long ago when craft beer was an alien concept to this part of the world.
 My first Singapore craft beer event was a small fair in a function room in 2011.
 There were just a few distributors showcasing beers that I hadn’t tasted before, from India Pale Ales (IPAs) to Trappist beers.

-Instead of a post that highlights a few retail outlets, restaurants, and bars, here’s a survey of the best Singapore craft beer spots that I have visited, grouped according to location with the nearest public transport.
+Instead of a post that highlights a few retail outlets, restaurants, and bars, here’s a census of the best Singapore craft beer spots that I have visited, grouped according to location with the nearest public transport.
+You can even see which is the nearest Singapore craft beer bar to you with a craft beer map at the end.
 Click on the hyperlinks to go straight to the full list of local craft breweries and Singapore craft beer bars and restaurants.

 Contents Show